 We gave the darling daughter some spending money, which she initially earmarked for a bottle of champagne to take back for Aubrey.
 But by week two she had changed her mind and bought herself a CD of Simon and Garfunkel, and a fuschia coloured lipstick.
 By the time we arrived at the Mediterranean it was the first week of August, when the whole of France descends on the Midi, something we had not taken into account, and there was no room at the inn or anywhere else, so we ended up spending a week at a nudist camp at Agde.

 By the end of week three, confident that Aubrey was no longer a threat to our domestic harmony, we were homeward bound on a scorching day in a car that had no air-conditioning.
-Hot, tired, sticky, hungry, in crumpled shorts and flip-flops, we followed a contorted lane up the side of a steep gorge surrounded by wooded mountains, and pulled up outside one of Richard’s recommendations, the Hotel Ste-Foy in the village of Conques.
+Hot, tired, sticky, sick to death of Simon and Garfunkel playing endlessly, hungry, in crumpled shorts and flip-flops, we followed a contorted lane up the side of a steep gorge surrounded by wooded mountains, and pulled up outside one of Richard’s recommendations, the Hotel Ste-Foy in the quaint village of Conques.

 The hotel foyer was thickly carpeted, the elegant staircase glowing white stone.
 Through French windows I could see tables set for dinner in a flowery courtyard.
 Trying to look as clean as possible I hesitantly approached the desk.
 Dared we presume to sully this lovely little hotel with our grubby selves?